Merged lawsuit filed against DuPont and Chemours in North Carolina

-Lawyers have filed a new class action lawsuit against DuPont and Chemours claiming that the two firms contaminated the Cape Fear River in North Carolina with fluorosurfactants.
-The river is a source of drinking water for much of the southeast part of the state.
+Lawyers have filed a new class-action lawsuit against DuPont and Chemours claiming that a plant run by the two firms contaminated the Cape Fear River in North Carolina with fluorosurfactants.
+The river is a source of drinking water for much of the southeast part of the state (see page 28).

 The consolidated suit charges that DuPont dumped potentially toxic fluorosurfactants from the Fayetteville, N.C., plant starting in the 1980s.
-It also claims that DuPont knew that some of those fluorosurfactants, such as perfluorooctanoic acid (PFOA), had toxic effects on laboratory animals as far back as the 1960s.
+It also claims that DuPont knew as far back as the 1960s that some of those compounds, such as perfluorooctanoic acid (PFOA), had toxic effects on laboratory animals.

 DuPont acknowledges that the lawsuits and ongoing federal and state investigations “could result in penalties or sanctions,” according to documents it has filed with the U.S. Securities & Exchange Commission (SEC).
 Chemours says in its SEC filings that it believes discharges from the Fayetteville site “have not impacted the safety of drinking water in North Carolina.”

-“We will make these companies take responsibility for what they have put in the local air and water, for ensuring that the air and water are safe going forward, and for addressing the serious harms their actions have caused,” says Steve Morrissey, plaintiff counsel at the law firm Susman Godfrey.
+“We will make these companies take responsibility,” says Steve Morrissey, plaintiff’s counsel at the law firm Susman Godfrey.

-In an unusual twist, the suit picks up on new reports that the plant has emitted GenX into the air.
-At least one of the wells containing traces of GenX is uphill from the Fayetteville plant, plaintiff attorneys say.
-According to local reports, the state has expanded its testing program of wells outside the plant to a radius of 4 km from an earlier 1.5 km.

 Join the conversation